logto-io/docs/docs/docs/recipes/configure-connectors/configure-sms-connector.md

 # Configure SMS Connector

-Configuring an SMS connector allows you to send a one-time verification code (OTP) to the user's phone number.
+Configuring an SMS connector allows you to send a one-time password (OTP) to the user's phone number.
 This passwordless authentication mechanism can be utilized in various scenarios, including sign-up, sign-in, forgot password, and link-account processes, to validate the user's identity.
 It streamlines user authentication and enhances security by minimizing the risk of password-related breaches.

 Logto has some built-in SMS connectors which allow out-of-box usage: